-These annual flowers for shade are perfect for a front-porch planter, hanging baskets under a tree, or to fill in empty spaces in the garden while perennials, shrubs, and trees grow in.
-Annuals provide a whole season of color and these beauties are so decorative that they will make you forget all about the sun!
+These flowers that grow in the shade are perfect for a front-porch planter, hanging baskets under a tree, or to fill in empty spaces in the garden while perennials, shrubs, and trees grow in.
+Annuals provide a whole season of colour and these beauties are so decorative that they will make you forget all about the sun!

-Often when gardening season begins, we are eager to get the instant and long-lasting color of annuals.
+Often when the gardening season begins, we are eager to get the instant and long-lasting colour of annuals.
 It can be disappointing if you have a shady garden because most of the annuals available require full sun to bloom and keep blooming.

-Begonias come in an array of colors.
+Begonias are one of the most well-known flowering plants for shade and come in an array of colours.
 Their blooms can be frilly or flat, big or small, and they thrive in containers or shady garden beds.
 Begonias are deer-resistant so if you have an area that you can’t keep those pesky deer out of, consider planting begonias there.
 Grow them in well-amended soil with good drainage and deadhead regularly.

 Impatiens grow as mounding shrubs covered with flowers in red, pink, purple, or white.
 They are a great choice for containers, hanging baskets, or border plants.
 Plant them in a shady spot after the danger of frost has passed for the season and water frequently.

-Fuchsia produce exotic-looking, frilly, dangling flowers in shades of pinks, purples, white, and reds, ranging from pastels to deep, bold hues.
+Fuchsia produces exotic-looking, frilly, dangling flowers in shades of pinks, purples, whites, and reds, ranging from pastels to deep, bold hues.
 They are beautiful trailing down from hanging baskets and come in many different sizes, as well as bush and climbing varieties.
 There’s a fuchsia for every garden!

 No list of shade annuals would be complete without coleus!
 This fun plant grows some of the most interesting leaves, coming in variations of green, maroon, red, pink, and yellow.
 They grow quickly and are sure to fill a bed, container, or basket.